KyleMardell/ci-project-1/README.md

 ## Credits

 ### Content
-The calendar planting and harvesting content was taken from www.lovethegarden.com
+The calendar planting and harvesting content was taken from [Love the garden](https://www.lovethegarden.com/)

 ### Media
-- Photos used on the website are from www.pixabay.com
+- Photos used on the website are from [Pixabay](https://www.pixabay.com)
-- Icons used on the wesite are from www.fontawesome.com
+- Icons used on the wesite are from [Font Awesome](www.fontawesome.com)
-- Font used on the website are from www.fonts.google.com
+- Font used on the website are from [Google Fonts](www.fonts.google.com)